maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

 = 3.1.6 =
-* FIXED: [removed warning](https://github.com/Dudo1985/Yet-Another-Stars-Rating/commit/f360dbcd0324483341ffca6ea9bf95b75043673f) returned if PHP 8.1 is used when a rating plugin is imported forst the first time
+* FIXED: [removed warning](https://github.com/Dudo1985/Yet-Another-Stars-Rating/commit/f360dbcd0324483341ffca6ea9bf95b75043673f) returned if PHP 8.1 is used when a rating plugin is imported
-* TWEAKED: class YasrDatabaseRatings has now been renamed YasrDB
-* TWEAKED: all the methods in classes YasrRankingData and YasrMultiSetData has been moved into YasrDB, files YasrRankingData.php and YasrMultiSetData.php have been deleted
+* TWEAKED: classes YasrDatabaseRatings, YasrRankingData and YasrMultiSetData have been deprecated, all the method moved into YasrDB
 * TWEAKED: function yasr_get_itemType has been moved into YasrDB, file yasr-includes-db-functions.php has been deleted
 * TWEAKED: added docs' dir, for devs
 * TWEAKED: removed dashicons from submenu page name, added links "Contact Us" and "Support"